 Before we jump into that let’s go over a few reasons why your dog may be limping.
 Not all of them will need surgery to correct — some may need time to heal on their own!
 After that, we’ll focus on the difference between a dog ACL brace vs. surgery.

-There are many different reasons as to why your dog may be limping, but it is important to do your best to notice how serious the injury may be.
-There are certain signals to listen to when your dog begins to limp.
-Your dog may be limping or struggling to walk or run for any of the reasons listed below:
+There are many different reasons as to why your dog may be limping.
+It is important to do your best to notice how serious the injury may be.
+Your dog may give you certain signals that you should watch out for.
+They could be limping or struggling to walk or run for any of these reasons: